Astraly-Labs/pragma-docs/docs/docs/v1/Resources/data-feeds/Consuming Data.md

 - `base_currency_id`: felt252 for the base currency (e.g. BTC)
 - `quote_currency_id`: felt252 for the base currency (e.g. ETH)
 - `aggregation_mode`: aggregation mode to use for combining the many data sources available in Pragma.
 Use constants defined in Pragma.
-Option must currently be set to `MEDIAN`, `MEAN`.
+Option must currently be set to `MEDIAN`, `MEAN` or `CONVERSIONRATE`.
 Additional options `TWAP`, `EXPONENTIAL_DECAY` are coming soon.
 - `typeof` : SimpleDataType, represents an enum of the data type you are requesting.
 No pair_id /expiration timestamp required on the enum.
 - `expiration_timestamp`: expiration timestamp of the data you are requesting.
 Only required for futures.